eurofurence/reg-attendee-service/README.md

 all their required dependencies by default.

 ## TODO:
-- tests for existing code where appropriate
+- functionality MVP.1
+    - database
+        - make database migration a command line switch
+        - configure attendee table structure
+        - maintain change history in DB
     - remaining field validations (email pattern, flag/options/pkg logic)
     - config validation and defaults
+    - require a fixed bearer token from config for all nonpublic endpoints
-- security
+- security with oauth2 server MVP.2
     - security using JWT signatures with key in config
     - permissions using JWT
         - viewAttendees, changeAttendees, viewAttendeeAdmininfo, changeAttendeeAdmininfo rights
         - identification as a specific attendee
     - acceptance tests for security
-- maintain change history in DB
+- later
     - admin fields handling (subresource, but export type&status on get)
     - react to context.cancel
     - separate logging target for log output during test runs, so log output can be asserted (and isn't output)